-Starting next year, two leading photographers, Paul Hill and Nick Hannes, will take you through a series of documentary photography workshops to expand your photographic vision, giving you new perspectives in how to approach street, documentary and more personal image-making.
+Next year, Paul Hill and myself, will take you through a series of documentary photography workshops to expand your photographic vision, giving you new perspectives in how to approach street, documentary and more personal image-making.

 Paul Hill is both a celebrated photographer and educator straddling traditions of photographic art and documentary styles.
-His unique take on personal creativity will be one of the key benefits in attending the retreat.
+His unique take on personal creativity is a key benefit of attending the documentary photography workshops retreat.

 Focusing on the less obvious

-When it comes to street photography we thrive on making pictures of folk going about their daily business, which is both stimulating and challenging ourselves.
-Where we fall down is in seeking imagery that mimics genre successes, tried and tested approaches that also fetishise these environments, in Morocco’s case, the old world.
+When it comes to Morocco street photography, one can thrive on making pictures of folk going about their daily business, which is both stimulating and challenging but should we try to get beyond that?

-Images of elderly men with pointy headwear and young children looking up, are part of street culture and are valid as depictions of life, but in their ubiquitousness they tend to show less about the person behind the camera and don’t offer insight into the reality of a place.
-What is more interesting is to take a view on a place and find images which relate to that.
-There are many clashes of the old and new worlds in Marrakesh and the city has its own unique perspective on socials norms.
+Images of elderly men with pointy headwear and young children looking up, are part of street culture and are valid as depictions of life, but they tend to show less about the person behind the camera.
+The focus for these 6 days will be on developing your creative voice.

 Developing a personal take on things and stripping back to what you like about photography.